 How Do I Shot Web?: Iggy figured out how to use his power because he "would have killed for a wall" at the time.
 Kirk makes it very apparent that he has no idea what he's doing, but it doesn't seem to slow him down much.

 Kirk: Do you have any idea what that means?
 Well, the fun truth of it is, I don't have a clue either. *cue Slasher Smile* Let's find out together, huh?

 Iggy: For the record, that's the dumbest threat I've ever heard.

-Lampshading: On its way to Better Than a Bare Bulb; notably when Arrie is the only one who is called out on using "action movie lines", apparently because she sucks at them.
+Lampshading: On its way to Better than a Bare Bulb; notably when Arrie is the only one who is called out on using "action movie lines", apparently because she sucks at them.

 Light Is Not Good: So far, two people show up in a white suit.
-Charlie sports one in the Flashback Arc, where he's completely nuts, and Bartleby, who has already shown several telltale signs of powerful dangerous villain.
+Charlie sports one in the Flashback Arc, where he's completely nuts, and Bartleby, who has already shown several telltale signs of being a powerful dangerous villain.

 Lethal Harmless Powers: Arrie makes portals.
 She killed Maxwell with nothing but that and a bit of handy terminal velocity.

 Lovecraftian Superpower: What the Plague hands out like candy to it's victims.
 But most notably Kirk, Cerene, Bael, Grenner and Kolt.